-If you are putting together an literacy awareness campaign, whether it focuses on adult literacy or any other kind of literacy (numeracy, financial literacy, health literacy, technology literacy… you get the idea) it is important to engage youth in the process too.
+If you are putting together an literacy awareness campaign, whether it focuses on adult literacy or any other kind (numeracy, financial literacy, health literacy, technology literacy… you get the idea) it is important to engage youth in the process too.
 Why?
 Two reasons.
 First off, they are the adults of tomorrow.
 Secondly, we have seen trends where youth influence and educate adults on major shifts in thinking.
 Where adults get entrenched, youth and teens have open minds.

 Let’s look at a couple of concrete examples.

 In the late 1970s metric was introduced to Canada.
 A major campaign was launched at all levels, including youth.
 I know this because I was a youngster growing up in Canada at the time.
 In school were given rulers, measuring cups and spoons to take home.
 I remember teaching my Mom how to use the new measuring spoons and cups.
 We looked at recipes together and figured out how to translate old measurements into new and vice versa.
 I wasn’t alone.
 My classmates were doing the same thing.
 The children of that era engaged their parents on what metric was and how it worked.
 Now metric is an integrated part of Canadian life.

 In the 1990s, a similar thing happened with the recycling movement, not only in Canada, but in the U.S.A. and various other countries, too.
 While the end objective was to get families and adults to recycle, the movement was actually led by the youth and teens who learned about it in school and took action.
 They educated their parents and other adults about the need for recycling.

 Now that generation is now in their 20s, possibly approaching their 30s, and they have changed the way all of us think about our environment.